 Vaccines are Safe and Effective.

 You can trust TCCH healthcare providers to give you honest answers.
-You can decide together if the COVID vaccine is right for your health.
+You can decide together which vaccines are best for your health.

 You can Trust TCCH Providers

 “You miss 100% of the shots you don’t take.” - Wayne Gretzky & Michael Scott

 Measles - 93% effective

 Rubella - 97% effective

 Polio - eradicated in the US in 1994